johncoleman83/generate-testing-files/README.md

 # generate testing files

-:a python application, to generate testing files for Holberton School
+:a python application, to generate testing `main.` files & your code files with templates for Holberton School projects

 ### python